WVAviator/myco-kv/README.md

 ### Basic Usage

-At its current stage of development, MycoKV currently supports three commands, `GET`, `PUT`, and `DELETE`.
+At its current stage of development, MycoKV currently supports three basic commands, `GET`, `PUT`, and `DELETE`.
 You can store floats, integers, strings, booleans, and even null as values.
 Example usage:

 ```